common-workflow-language/user_guide/_episodes/02-1st-example.md

 ~~~
 {: .source}

 The `inputs` section describes the inputs of the tool.
-This is a list of input parameters and each parameter includes an
+This is a mapped list of input parameters
+(see the [YAML Guide](/yaml#mapped-objects) for more about the format)
+and each parameter includes an identifier,
-identifier, a data type, and optionally an `inputBinding` which describes how this input parameter should appear on the command
+a data type,
+and optionally an `inputBinding`.
+The `inputBinding` describes how this input parameter should appear
+on the command line.
-line.
-In this example, the `position` field indicates where it should appear on the command line.
+In this example,
+the `position` field indicates where it should appear on the command line.

 ~~~
 outputs: []